A Long and Slow Surrender

 Portraits of Lee and Jackson, Hamburg, AR, 2018

 I stayed with family friends in Arkansas.
 I hadn't seen them in over 40 years.
-Jim has cancer, but still chews tobacco.
+Jim passed away from cancer not long after my visit.
 Linda is still the sassy Southern woman I remember from my youth.
-They don't understand why anyone would want to take the Monuments down.
-This is the room where I slept.
+This is the room I slept in.

 Shadow of The Confederacy, Americus, GA, 2017